ih57452/flutter_tether/docs/docs/additional_features/feed_provider.md

 ## Setting up a Search Feed

 A search feed allows users to input search terms, typically for full-text search.
-This assume that full-text search is already set up in your Supabase database.
+This assumes that full-text search is already set up in your Supabase database.
 When set up properly full-text search is fast and can provide near real-time results.